bern-ads/DataAnalyser/README.md

 # DataAnalyser

-This project use Scala (with sbt), Spark and MLib to predict customers clicks on advertising.
+This project use Scala (with sbt), Spark and MLlib to predict customers clicks on advertising.

 ## Files structure